design-juspay/Blend-v1/memory-bank/activeContext.md

 - Use enums for variant/size/status definitions
 - Ensure all components have proper TypeScript types
 - Design for extensibility with future requirements in mind

+#### Typography Inheritance
+- **Removed font-family definitions from all components**: Based on team discussion, we've determined that components should never define font-family properties, as this overrides project preferences.
+- Font-family should be inherited from parent elements to allow better integration with host applications
+- Components should only define typography properties like font-size, font-weight, line-height, and letter-spacing when necessary
+- This change allows projects to set their preferred fonts at the application level without fighting against component-level overrides
+- All components need to be audited to remove any font-family definitions

 #### Token Access Pattern
 - Use utility methods (`getBackgroundColor`, `getTextColor`, etc.) instead of direct object access